Heavy Heavy

 Heavy Heavy is the fourth studio album by the Scottish indie group Young Fathers.
-It was released on Ninja Tune on 3 February 2023.
+It was released by Ninja Tune on 3 February 2023.
+The album was shortlisted for the 2023 Mercury Prize, won the Scottish Album of the Year Award, and was nominated for British Album of the Year at the Brit Awards.

+Recording

+Heavy Heavy was produced by Graham "G" Hastings with additional production by Iain Berryman.
+It was recorded at three different studios: Out of the Blue Music Studios in Leith; Narcissus Studio in London; and Northwind in Durban, South Africa.

+"Sink or Swim" features a sample replay produced by Richard Adlam and Hal Ritson for Replay Heaven.

 Release

 On 12 July 2022, the band released the single "Geronimo", their first new music in four years.
 The album was officially announced on 20 October 2022, alongside a second single "I Saw" and a music video directed by Austrian-Nigerian artist David Uzochukwu.
 A third single, "Tell Somebody", was released on 6 December 2022 with another Uzochukwu-directed music video.
 "Rice", the fourth and final single, was released on 9 January 2023, also with a Uzochukwu-directed visual.
+It was released by Ninja Tune on 3 February 2023.